-San Diego Breach of Contract vs. Insurance Bad Faith
+San Diego Breach of Contract Attorney

 Although an insurance bad faith lawsuit may reflect a breach of contract case, the two have distinct differences.
 While a breach of contract indicates a failure to meet the requirements of a contract, insurance bad faith indicates unethical, deceptive, or exploitative behaviors on the part of the insurer to avoid paying on a legitimate claim made in good faith.
 If you think you have a case on your hands, contact us for a free consultation.

 What Is a Breach of Contract?

 A breach of contract describes any instance in which a contracting party fails to uphold the requirements of the contract.
 For example, an insurance policy is a contract that dictates the policyholder must pay premiums on time and the insurer will cover the scope of the policy’s coverage if a claim meets the specified criteria.
 A material breach describes a contract entirely and irreparably broken.

 Is a Breach of Contract the Same as Insurance Bad Faith?